arduino-libraries/Arduino_PowerManagement/docs/README.md

 **NOTE:** Any change to the power rails persists even if the board is disconnected from power.
 Make sure you design your solution accordingly.

-## Low Power Functionality
+##  Low Power
-The low power functionality is aimed at having the same results on both of the boards, but the APIs are slightly different however.

-### Sleep
+### Sleep Modes
+The Renesas and ST chips that are supported by this library have a slighly different way of handling sleep, and very different ways of calling those modes.
+For example ST calls the deepest sleep mode *Standby* while Renesas calls the most light sleep mode *Standby*.
+To reduce the confusion, and to have a universal API for both architectures we have selected two sleep modes and simply called them: **Sleep** and **Deep Sleep**:

+#### Sleep
 * **Function**: Reduces the microcontroller's power usage to about half of its normal consumption.
 * **Effect**: Upon waking up from this mode, the execution of your program resumes exactly where it stopped.
 This is particularly useful for applications that require a quick resume with minimal power savings.
-* **Wake-Up Triggers**: The board can be configured to wake up either from an RTC alarm or an external interrupt pin.
+* **Wake-Up Triggers**: Differ from board to board.

-### Deep Sleep
+#### Deep Sleep
-* **Function**: Significantly reduces power usage to approximately 100uA (when all peripherals are off), making it ideal for long-term, battery-dependent operations.
+* **Function**: Significantly reduces power usage to approximately 100uA-300uA (when all peripherals are off), making it ideal for long-term, battery-dependent operations.
 * **Effect**: Unlike Sleep Mode, waking up from Deep Sleep Mode restarts the board, triggering the void setup() function.
 This behavior is suitable for scenarios where a full reset is acceptable or desired upon waking up.
-* **Wake-Up Triggers**: The board can be configured to wake up either from an RTC alarm or an external interrupt pin.
+* **Wake-Up Triggers**: Both board can be configured to wake up either from an RTC alarm or an external interrupt pin.

+### Portenta C33
-### Selecting a wakeup source
+#### Selecting a wakeup source
 The wakeup source can be one of the deep-sleep enabled wakeup pins, and an RTC Alarm.
 You can select multiple pins or the RTC alarm to wake up the board.
+These sources are the same for both **Sleep** and **Deep Sleep**

-#### Wakeup Pins
+##### Wakeup Pins
 This feature can be used when you want to wake up the board from external stimuli, such as sensors or user input.
 Some sensors have an interrupt pin that you can connect to one of the wakeup pins (eg: most motion sensors), while some output voltage on a pin, (eg: Passive Infrared Sensors or user buttons).
 To select a wakeup pin just call `board.setWakeupPin(<pin_number>, <direction>)`.
 The direction can be either **RISING** if you want to wake up when voltage is applied to a pin, or **FALLING** if you want to wake when no voltage is applied anymore.
 Here is a list of the usable interrupts: